josefs/meta-paper/paper.md

   but we explain why this is the right default in section
   \ref{sec:push} on Push arrays.

-  Fusion can easily be prevented
+  Fusion can easily be prevented by inserting the function `force`, which will store the array to memory.
+This follows the design used in Feldspar and repa.

 * *Common subexpression elimination and code motion are applied extensively on the program*.